Vectron-Development/vt-blockVPN/README.md

 ## Installation

 1. Ensure you have the necessary files in your FiveM server's resource folder.
-2. Add `start FiveM_blockVPN` to your server.cfg file.
+2. Add `start vt_blockVPN` to your server.cfg file.

 ## Configuration